Global well-posedness for the derivative nonlinear Schr\"odinger equation in $L^2(\mathbb{R})$: Introduction

 \begin{definition} Fix $0<\sigma<\frac12$.
 Given $\delta>0$, we say that $Q\subseteq \Schw(\R)$ is \emph{$\delta$-good} if it is $L^2$-bounded, $L^2$-equicontinuous, and it satisfies

 \end{definition}

 Although the parameter $\sigma$ could be frozen once and for all, say $\sigma=\frac14$, we believe that retaining the symbol $\sigma$ makes it easier to check our computations.
-While the inequality \eqref{goodness} can hold for sets $Q$ that are unbounded in $L^2(\R)$, that would deviate from how we will be using it.
-Conversely, given $\delta>0$, any bounded and equicontinuous set $Q$ can be rescaled to yield a $\delta$-good set (cf. Corollary~\ref{C:descendants}).

-If the approximation of \eqref{DNLS} by the $H_\kappa$ flow is to be a step forward, we obviously need the $H_\kappa$ flow to be well-posed.
-Local well-posedness for $\delta$-good sets of initial data can be shown because the corresponding vector field is Lipschitz; moreover, these solutions remain Schwartz-class and conserve $A(\vk;q)$ for all $\vk\geq 1$.
-All these assertions are shown in \cite{KNV}.
+As reviewed in Section~\ref{S:Green}, the series \eqref{A defn} converges uniformly on all $\delta$-good sets (once $\delta$ is small enough).
+Local well-posedness of the $H_\kappa$ flow for $\delta$-good sets of initial data follows from Picard's Theorem because the corresponding vector field is Lipschitz.
+Moreover, these solutions remain Schwartz-class and conserve $A(\vk;q)$ for all $|\vk|\geq 1$.
+These assertions were shown in \cite[\S5]{KNV}.

-To obtain \emph{global} well-posedness for the $H_\kappa$ flow, however, one needs to ensure that equicontinuity of the initial data does not deteriorate too much (otherwise, the $H_\kappa$ vector field may cease to exist).
-Just such preservation of equicontinuity follows from the fact that the $H_\kappa$ flow preserves $A(\vk;q)$ (and so also $a(k;q)$) together with the main result from \cite{HGKV:equi}: